 Practice making your writing more clear and concise.
 This is a valuable skill in itself - especially if you work remotely.

 Keep writing, and you'll build a trove of knowledge that you can share with others, and come back to when you need.

 This will also boost your profile and CV, and help you engage with your community.

 Life is short and things can go wrong faster than you may think.

 So drink plenty of water.
 Do exercise.
 Eat & sleep well.
 Don't work too much.

 Look after yourself and others close to you.

 We've covered a lot of stuff.
 If all this feels a bit overwhelming, don't worry.

 Take things step by step.
 As long as you're learning and continuing to grow, then you're on the right track.

-When I started writing this article, I had four items on my list.
+When I started writing this list, I had four items in total.
 I ended up with 23, and there are still many more that I have left out.